TolikPylypchuk/Matchmaker/docs/articles/expressions.md

 do not affect the ones on which they are called.

 `Case` methods are generic - they also contain information about the pattern's transformation type.
 Match expressions can contain patterns of arbitrary transformation types without knowing about these types.
-This is achieved by using the `IPattern<TInput>` interface instead of `IPattern<TInput, TMatchResult>` to store patterns inside the match expressions.

 ### Executing Match Expressions